Category Archives: British Columbia

 The entrepreneur expanded into timber, steamships, shipbuilding, coal, hardware and trusts.
 He had one of the first automobiles on Vancouver Island and followed it up with imported European and luxury models.
 With his chauffeur often in the back seat, Bob was known to cruise at breakneck speeds.
 When he reached eighty, his concerned wife convinced the police to revoke his driver’s license.

-It’s said that Bob had the bearing of a distinguished officer, but it seems the self-made millionaire enjoyed life with a wry sense of humour: games of rummy with his servants, given to piping melodies from his beloved pipe organ into The Italian Garden to serenade lovers on evening strolls, offering a doctor who had performed an operation part cash and part world travel for payment… the doctor took him up on it!
+It’s said that Bob had the bearing of a distinguished officer, but it seems the self-made millionaire enjoyed life with a wry sense of humour: games of rummy with his servants, inclined to piping melodies from his beloved pipe organ into The Italian Garden to serenade lovers on evening strolls, offering a doctor who had performed an operation, part cash and part world travel for payment!

 It’s reported that in contrast to her husband, Jennie was ‘as blunt as an Irish washerwoman’.
 Just over five feet, she was a force to be reckoned, one who cared more about the colour flow of her gardens than the cut and fashion of her dresses.
-Who can blame her that overalls and a straw hat were her preferred garb.
-She was an excellent storyteller, loved a good earthy joke… she was generous and kind.
-Each week, a gardener would don high rubber boots, wade into the wishing well to fish out the coins that visitors had cast in.
-Wheelbarrowed over to Jennie as she sat on her sun porch, she would help package the coins to donate to charity.
+Who can blame her, overalls and a straw hat were her preferred garb.
+It’s well documented that Jennie was an excellent storyteller, loved a good earthy joke, and she was generous and kind.
+Each week a gardener would don high rubber boots, wade into the wishing well to fish out the coins that visitors had cast in.
+Then wheelbarrowed over to Jennie as she sat on her sun porch, she would help package the coins to donate to charity.

 As the unpaid official welcomer for the city of Victoria, Jennie entertained dignitaries, conventions and whole army regiments.
 She hosted tea parties for the poor and the aged, and delighted in drawing word pictures of the flowers for the blind so they could envision them as they savoured their scents.
 Sharing the enchantment of her garden was Jennie’s gift.
 Even when, by 1915, some 18,000 people toured the gardens, she refused to charge admission.